 Necessity, the mother of entrepreneurship

 People often become entrepreneurs not because of some inborn desire, but because life’s circumstances compel them to do so.
 Consider immigrants, who for reasons ranging from language barriers to racial discrimination, are frequently blocked from the traditional job market, leading them to the highest rate of entrepreneurship among any group in the US.
-When a group of diverse individuals, such as immigrants to the US, collectively achieve a rate of 27% business ownership, it is not likely that they all share common genetic traits, but rather, circumstances that force them to establish businesses.
+When a group of diverse individuals, such as immigrants to the US, collectively achieve a rate of 18% business ownership and account for 30% of all small-business growth, it is not likely that they all share common genetic traits, but rather, circumstances that force them to establish businesses.
 While entrepreneurs of necessity don’t enjoy the same prestige as Silicon Valley’s opportunity entrepreneurs, they most certainly outnumber them, and their endeavors are no less impactful.

 The B-School boost